maelys-mcardle/adventure/documentation/3_storyconfig.md

 This `story.yml` is the story's configuration file.
 It contains the main information for a story, such as its title and author.
-It also specifies which is the main entity.
+It also specifies the root entity - more on that below.

 ## File contents